 I don’t really do structured training when it comes to plain old manners.
 I’ve found that keeping the right mindset when interacting with your Weimaraner is a far better way to approach molding a pup or new dog in to a good canine citizen than trying to go through an A to Z program since your dog is learning all the time whether you are meaning to train or not.
-Thus, it’s a matter of taking training advantages when they come up.

 And let’s expand on this concept because, guess what, it also helps with separation anxiety!

 Here is what certified trainer Sally Bushwaller says about this idea and how it relates to SA:

 We tell our dogs to do everything — sit, down, come, off, leave it, etc. As a result, our dogs are not good at problem solving or creative thinking.
 If you’re not there telling them what to do, they get anxious.

 This anxiety manifests in many undesirable ways.
 So I start every dog I teach in privates or classes, how to spontaneously offer good behavior.
 It is the foundation of everything else I teach.

 I see huge improvements in these dogs if I can get the owners to understand the big picture.
 I’m not trying to teach your dog to sit, they already know how to do that.
 I’m trying to teach them a concept — offering a sit, or some other good behavior, is the golden key that opens all the doors.